This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 However they’re more like 2,000 word essays instead of what they should be, a discussion.
 Whew I feel better now that I got that off my chest!

-In order to alleviate the anxiety I was feeling from these goofy stress assignments, I headed to the kitchen to do what I do best.
-BAKE!
+In order to alleviate the anxiety I was feeling from these goofy stress assignments, I headed to the kitchen to do what I do best. bake!
 And in keeping with the sweets theme this week, I made you a batch of delicious Raspberry Oatmeal Cookies.
 Now these aren’t just any cookies.
-They’re soft and chewy and HEALTHY!
+They’re soft and chewy and healthy!

 The best part?
 They’re clean!
-These Raspberry Oatmeal Cookies are lightly sweetened with honey, cinnamon and studded with the star of the show…RASPBERRIES.
+These Raspberry Oatmeal Cookies are lightly sweetened with honey, cinnamon and studded with the star of the show… raspberries.
 Yes peeps you heard me right.
 Sweetened with nature’s goodness!
 And you want to know what else?

 They’re only 81 calories.
 I Uh-huh, Uh-huh dance party!
-These tasty Raspberry Oatmeal Cookies are great for breakfast, lunch, dinner, a snack or when you need a little stress relief {or an excuse to dance procrastinate}.
+These tasty Raspberry Oatmeal Cookies are great for breakfast, lunch, dinner, a snack or when you need a little stress relief {or an excuse to procrastinate}.
 Maybe baking should be a stress relieving exercise?

 Healthy Raspberry Oatmeal Cookies